fisico-alienado/react-tres-en-raya/README.md

   }
 #+END_SRC

-With the =lastestMoveSquare=, we can easily count out the location of each move in the format (col, row) and append this format string to =desc=.
+With the `lastestMoveSquare`, we can easily count out the location of each move in the format (col, row) and append this format string to `desc`.
 Notice that we will use [[https://developer.mozilla.org/en-US/docs/Web][template string]] in the snippet, which is a feature from ES6:

 #+BEGIN_SRC js
   render() {